 Revisions to the RFP

-If it becomes necessary to revise any part of the RFP, an addendum will be posted on the State of Delaware’s website at www.bids.delaware.gov and (.
+If it becomes necessary to revise any part of the RFP, an addendum will be posted on the State of Delaware’s website at www.bids.delaware.gov and .
 The State of Delaware is not bound by any statement related to this RFP made by any State of Delaware employee, contractor or its agents.

 Exceptions to the RFP